-III.Political history of the 19th century.
+III.Political History of the Nineteenth Century.
 Begin sampling sources and thinking about the research paper.
 The first written assignment related to the paper, the prospectus (i.e., the research proposal - see the supplement "Research Seminar Prospectus" filed on Canvas), is due week VII.
 As part of this preparation, review Rampolla, chs.3-7, especially pp.10, 11, 14, 29-31, 36-38.